This commercial breaks are going by faster than they've ever gone in my entire star-studded broadcast career.

 August is shaping up to be the worst month of business in 11 years.

-His company cut a third of its staff is placing factory orders a job at a time.
+His company cut a third of its staff, is placing factory orders a job at a time.

-You definitely watch the pennies a little closer.
+You definitely watch the pennies a little closer, everything from advertising to tools, he said.

-It's feeling like another Recession.
+It's feeling like another recession.

-Two gauges that matter more are the unemployment rate, stuck at 9.5%, and home values, which are down about 30% from their peak four years ago.
+This truth from AP: two gauges that matter more are the unemployment rate, stuck at 9.5%, and home values, which are down about 30% from their peak four years ago.

-William Dunkelberg, economics professor, Temple University School of Business and Management, and the chief economist of the National.
+William Dunkelberg, economics professor, Temple University School of Business and Management, and the chief economist of the national, these people have more words in their titles than dollars that they make.

 Either way, things are not going well.